yewo-devnet/py_web_browser/README.markdown

 - The browser does not handle external URLs directly unless redirected to Google search.
 - Error handling is basic, focusing on detecting failed page loads and offering a Google search fallback.

-## Future Improvements
-- Add support for navigating to external URLs directly in the search bar.
-- Implement a history feature to track visited pages.
-- Enhance error messages with more details about why a page failed to load.
-- Add support for rendering CSS or JavaScript from the local server’s `assets/` directory.

 ## Acknowledgments
 - Special thanks to my lecturer, **Ramsey Ith Njema II**, for providing guidance and instruction during the course at the University of Malawi, which made this project possible.
-- Inspired by PyQt5 documentation and the [AsyncIO HTTP server project](https://github.com/your-username/asyncio-http-server).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.